 A multidisciplinary approach to Mexico and its diaspora throughout history based on discussion of specific issues.
 Students examine specific topics that define Mexican culture using a selection of fictional and non-fictional literary pieces and other forms of cultural and artistic expression.
-Offered each spring.
+Prerequisite: SPAN 307 or consent.
+Can be taken more than once for credit as topic changes.
+Offered on demand.